 Students self-funding all or part of their programme fee must familiarise themselves with the available payment plans before the start of each academic session.
 Payment of tuition fees can either be made in full or in instalment plans, dependent upon level of study and fee status classification.
+Instalment payments must be received by the advised instalment due date.

-This information can be viewed at www.liv.ac.uk/feespayment
+This information can be viewed at www.liverpool.ac.uk/feespayment